-We had a good strong wind, which helped a ton, but we knew it would be tough given the distance we had to travel.
+We had a strong wind, which helped a ton, but we knew it would be tricky given the distance we had to travel.
 We ran into duiker, rabbits, mountain reedbuck, and impala on the way.

 Each time I thought we were screwed, but Nick and Benjamin played it perfectly, and we were able to thread the needle and catch up to the hogs.

 After the boar was down, we all started laughing.
 None of us could believe we made it through all those eyes, ears, and noses that seemed to threaten the hunt constantly.

 We laughed a ton.
 Both Nick and Benjamin are a lot of fun – by the end of the trip, it felt like hunting with old friends.
 That only adds to the low-fenced African hunting experience and memories and is precisely what I’m looking for in this type of trip – great hosts, smart and talented guides, and good people.